DenverArtMuseum/her-brush/content/exhibition/floating.md

 {{< q-figure id="2018-183" class="full-width">}}

-Ōhashi is the stage name of Ritsu, born to a wealthy samurai family and trained in various arts as a child.
+[Ōhashi](/artists/#Ōhashi-dayū-(The-Tayū-Ōhashi)-大橋太夫/) is the stage name of Ritsu, born to a wealthy samurai family and trained in various arts as a child.
 When her family lost their fortune, they sold her to a brothel.
 With her talent and dazzling looks, she quickly rose to the highest rank of *tayū* (Grand Courtesan) in Kyoto’s Shimabara pleasure quarter.
 Although highly admired, she remained beholden to her clients and patrons.

 Her poems here read: